-Tar derived from coal and wood (e.g., juniper and pine) are used for medicinal purposes.
+Tar derived from coal and pine wood is used for medicinal purposes.
 However, coal tar is most commonly used to treat psoriasis.
 Tar can help slow the rapid growth of skin cells and restore the skin’s smooth appearance.
-In addition, it can help reduce the inflammation, itching and scaling of psoriasis.
+In addition, it can help reduce the inflammation, itching, and scaling of psoriasis.
 Tar products can vary dramatically from brand to brand.
 Generally, the higher the concentration of tar, the more potent the product.

 Studies show some of the chemicals in coal tar may cause cancer, but only in very high concentrations, such as in what is used in industrial paving.
 If you are using tar regularly, make sure to follow a regular skin cancer checkup schedule.

 California requires OTC coal tar shampoos, lotions, and creams that contain more than 0.5 percent coal tar to be labeled with cancer warnings.
 However, the FDA maintains that OTC products with coal tar concentrations between 0.5 percent and 5 percent are safe and effective for psoriasis, and there is no scientific evidence that the tar in OTC products is carcinogenic.